 The role of pretrial services is a unique function within the criminal justice system.
 The role of a pretrial officer is to assist in reducing unnecessary pretrial detention of defendants pending trial while also taking steps to assure Public Safety.
 In Dane County, Pretrial Services Officers are Social Workers and work for the county under the umbrella of the Dane County Clerk of Court.
 Upon a referral, a Social Worker will be assigned to the defendant’s case, who assists the court in monitoring conditions of bond while their criminal cases(s) are pending.
 Supervision will include reporting to the office in person/and or by phone, and can include Drug Testing, GPS (Global Positioning System), and/or alcohol monitoring if ordered by the judiciary.

 To provide pretrial services to defendants in the Dane County Criminal Courts.
 As Agents of the Court, we strive to increase public protection through the supervision of bail conditions, provide referrals to community resources and support, and offer opportunities for positive change, no matter the outcome of their case.
-As Social Workers, we are committed to providing quality services in a respectful manner to our diverse client population.
+As Social Workers, we are committed to providing quality services in a respectful manner to our diverse client population with the goals of minimizing unnecessary pretrial detention, reducing missed court appearances, and preventing new arrests while on bond.

 Every day in America, Judges have to answer a critical question: What are the chances that a recently arrested defendant if released before trial, will commit a new crime, a new violent crime, or fail to appear for Court.